GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 On Wall Street, the S&P 500 .SPX lost 0.45% on Monday, unable to sustain gains made after positive tweets and news headlines about the trade talks.

-"Given the importance of the event, markets will be extremely nervous.
-I expect things to stay this way for now.
-On the whole, markets are not that optimistic about the outlook," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management.

-U.S. and Chinese deputy trade negotiators on Monday launched two days of talks aimed at paving the way later this week for the first minister-level negotiations in months.
+U.S. and Chinese deputy trade negotiators on Monday launched two days of talks aimed at paving the way for the first minister-level negotiations in months on Thursday and Friday.

+Mere confirmation of the talks from Beijing has helped to improve the mood, or at least triggered text-reading algorithms to react by buying stocks and the yuan, said some market players.

+"There are vague hopes on the upcoming talks.
+Trump must be yearning for a deal as his re-election prospects could be hurt if the economy keeps deteriorating," said Yukino Yamada, senior strategist at Daiwa Securities.

 But prospects for progress in U.S.-China trade talks dimmed after Washington blacklisted Chinese companies over Beijing's treatment of predominantly Muslim ethnic minorities.